rat10/nng/mappings.md

     ] .
 ```

-In the following we use the `sg:` vocabulary to extend this example towards a mixed environment of named and nested graphs:
+In the following we use the `nng:` vocabulary to extend this example towards a mixed environment of named and nested graphs:
 ```
 @prefix er: <http://www.w3.org/ns/entailment> .
 @prefix sd: <http://www.w3.org/ns/sparql-service-description#> .